csiro-crop-informatics/repset/README.md

 Dockerfiles for individual tools used can be found under `dockerfiles/`.
 This includes various aligners but also other tools used by the pipeline.
-For each tool we created a docker hub/cloud repository and configured automated builds.
+For each tool (or tool-set) we created a docker hub/cloud repository and configured automated builds.

 ## Setting-up an automated build